mil06/gcp-mdp-demo/README.md

 PubSub - Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.

 For more context, Pub/Sub consists of publishers, subscribers, and Topics.
 Topics are the central messaging components that for any given topic pass along all messages to it's subscribers.
-Publishers can publish to 1 or more topic.
+Publishers can publish to one or more topic.
 Subscribers can subscribe to one or more topic.

-#### Local Setup

-Note: My local machine is a Mac so instructions may vary for other OSs.

-You'll want to get the latest version of Cloud SDK for your machine.
-These set of tools helps you manage resources and applications hosted on GCP.

-1. Cloud SDK requires Python 2 with a release number of Python 2.7.9 or higher.
-2. You can find the appropriate SDK for you from the following link: https://cloud.google.com/sdk/docs/
-3. Extract the contents of the file to any location on your file system.
-4. Open a Terminal and navigate to that location.
-5. To include Cloud SDK to your path you can run the command: `./google-cloud-sdk/install.sh`
-6. To initialize the SDK run the following command: `./google-cloud-sdk/bin/gcloud in

-Lets jump back to our GCP console to setup some components there.

 #### Pub/Sub

-If we navigate to the Pub/Sub console under BIGDATA we can create our topic and subscription.
+If we navigate to the Pub/Sub console under BIGDATA we can create our Topic and Subscription.
 Lets start with creating a Topic.
-You'll see the option to CREATE TOPIC (as cicled in green below).
-Just provide a name, topic-sc-demo, and create.
+You'll see the option to CREATE TOPIC (cicled in green below).
+Just provide a name (topic-sc-demo), and create.

 ![GCP PubSub Topics SS](documents/gcp%20ss/GCP%20PubSub%20Topics%20SS.png)